idthic/runjam/README.md

-# runjam - Cooper-Frye sampler & CLI for JAM1 cascades
+# runjam - Cooper-Frye sampler & CLI for JAM cascades

 An efficient hadron sampler based on the Cooper-Frye formula.
 This also provides a command-line interface for JAM cascades useful for